-The Junior Aerospace Engineering Program is a NASA-funded educational program being held during the summer of 2012.
+The Junior Aerospace Engineering Program is a NASA-funded educational program being held during the summers of 2014, 2016, and 2018.

-This project, led by LASP in collaboration with the University of Colorado Science Discovery program and with support from the NASA Lunar Science Institute (NLSI), will introduce underserved and underrepresented Colorado students to Science, Technology, Engineering, and Math (STEM) education and careers.
-During the course of a three-week program, students will be given an overview of basic physics, the lunar environment, and research conducted at the Colorado Center for Lunar Dust and Atmospheric Studies (CCLDAS).
-These topics will serve as a foundation for the students as they learn how to design, build, and program their own LEGO-based robotic lunar rover.
+This project, led by LASP, with support from the NASA Lunar Science Institute (NLSI), introduces underserved and underrepresented Colorado students to Science, Technology, Engineering, and Math (STEM) education and careers.
+During the course of the program, students ranging in age from elementary through high school, are given an overview of basic physics, the lunar and space environment, and research conducted at the CU-Boulder Institute for Modeling Plasma, Atmospheres and Cosmic Dust (IMPACT).
+These topics will serve as a foundation for the students as they learn how to design, build, and program their own rovers and rockets.